philterd/pii-models/README.md

 ## License

-Please refer to the licnese associated with each model in the table above.
+Please refer to the license(s) associated with each model in the table above.

 Copyright 2024 Philterd, LLC.